 Entomology, the study of insects, is an important focus of the Museum's collections and research program.
 Our entomology program is largely focused on regional biodiversity.
 The Entomology Collection contains over 300,000 prepared specimens (including both insects and arachnids) and is constantly growing to improve regional representation.
 Many elements of the collection are databased to permit local citizens and biologists to browse the data online.
-Discover over 113,000 of our collection objects through the SCAN portal, which aggregates collection data from a large number of entomology collections, with an emphasis on North America.
+Discover over 113,000 of our collection objects through the ecdysis portal, which aggregates collection data from a large number of entomology collections, with an emphasis on North America.

 Geographic and Taxonomic Highlights